Vaccination

 Diarrhea

-Unvaccinated individuals who are exposed to COVID-19, and all individuals who exhibit symptoms of COVID-19 or test positive for COVID-19 will quarantine in accordance with CDC guidelines and continue to participate in the session remotely as their health permits.
+All individuals who exhibit symptoms of COVID-19 or test positive for COVID-19, or who exhibit symptoms of the flu, will quarantine in accordance with CDC guidelines and continue to participate in the session remotely as their health permits.

 IWS will follow CDC guidelines regarding isolation requirements following a positive test, adapted as needed to ensure the safety of the IWS community.